 Our proprietary manufacturing process was designed with a modular approach allowing us to produce HAVs in smaller batches for clinical trials and scale out to larger batches for commercial manufacturing.
 The system used in our clinical trials since 2016, including all Phase III trials, utilizes a single tray within one growth drawer holding ten HAVs per batch.
 These batches were manufactured at a contract manufacturer.
-The current, commercial-scale LUNA200 system utilizes 20 growth drawers holding ten HAVs per batch.
+The current, commercial-scale LUNA200 system utilizes 20 growth drawers holding ten HAVs each for a total of 200 HAVs per batch.
 This system is planned to be utilized for ongoing Phase III trials and for subsequent anticipated commercial launches once approved.